 Delaney told the Boston Globe that current marijuana policy “has contributed to a criminal justice system where people of color are disproportionately harmed.”
 A spokesman told the newspaper that the candidate “supports removing marijuana from Schedule I of the Controlled Substances Act, allowing states to set their own policy on legalization, and implementing sweeping federal regulatory policies and taxation on its use.”

-Asked by a C-SPAN caller what he though about medical cannabis in a February 2019 appearance, Delaney said, “I clearly am supportive of medical marijuana.
+Asked by a C-SPAN caller what he thought about medical cannabis in a February 2019 appearance, Delaney said, “I clearly am supportive of medical marijuana.
 I think everyone should have it available to them as prescribed by their doctor.
 So to me that’s a fairly straightforward issue.”

 During an earlier C-SPAN interview about a book he’d written, former interim Democratic National Committee chair Donna Brazile mentioned that he hadn’t dedicated pages to issues like criminal justice reform and marijuana legalization.
 Delaney expressed his support for criminal justice reform broadly but didn’t clarify where he stands on legal cannabis.